Difference Between Bank Rate and Repo Rate

 Bank Rate vs Repo Rate

-The difference between the bank rate and repo rate is that the Bank rate is the rate that is charged on money that is being lent by the Central bank in the commercial bank.
-Whereas the Repo rate is the money that is being given back by the commercial bank to the Central bank to get back the security they have given in exchange while taking the loan.
-No security is required in the bank rate but in repo rate, security is needed.
+The difference between the bank rate and the repo rate is that the Bank rate is the rate that is charged on money that the Central bank is lending in the commercial bank.
+In contrast, the Repo rate is the money that the commercial bank is giving back to the Central bank to get back the security they have given in exchange while taking the loan.
+No security is required in the bank rate, but in the repo rate, security is needed.

 Bank Rate vs Repo Rate